and1truong/andytruong/005-collections.md

 }
 ```

 Store multiple type in Vector?
-We can: Enum
+We can: Enum.
+Using an enum plus a match expression means that Rust will ensure at compile time that every possible case is handled,

 ```rust
 enum SpreadsheetCell {